-The following guidelines can help you find a pair of eyeguards right for you: ► The following guidelines can help you find a pair of eyeguards right for you: ▼
+The following guidelines can help you find a pair of eye guards right for you:

-If you wear prescription glasses, ask your eye doctor to fit you for prescription eyeguards.
-If you’re a monocular athlete (a person with only one eye that sees well), ask your eye doctor what sports you can safely participate in.
-Monocular athletes should always wear sports eyeguards.
+- If you wear prescription glasses, ask your eye doctor to fit you for prescription eye guards.
+If you’re a monocular athlete (a person with only one eye that sees well), ask your eye doctor what sports you can play safely.
+Monocular athletes should always wear sports eye guards.

-Fogging of the lenses can be a problem when you're active.
-Some eyeguards are available with anti-fog coating.
-Others have side vents for additional ventilation.
-Try on different types to determine which is most comfortable for you.
+- Fogging of the lenses can be a problem when you are active.
+Some eye guards are available with anti-fog coating and others include side vents for additional ventilation.
+Try on different types to determine which is right for you.

-Try on the eye protector to determine if it’s the right size.
+- Try on the eye protector to determine if it’s the right size.
 Adjust the strap and make sure it’s not too tight or too loose.
-If you purchased your eyeguards at an optical store, an optical representative can help you adjust the eye protector for a comfortable fit.
+If you bought your eye guards at an optical store, an optical salesperson can help you adjust the eye protector for a comfortable fit.

-Until you get used to wearing a pair of eyeguards, it may feel strange, but bear with it!
-It’s a lot more comfortable than an eye injury — an injury that could possibly lead to the loss of vision!
+Until you get used to wearing a pair of eye guards, it may feel strange, but bear with it.
+It’s better than suffering an eye injury — an injury that could possibly lead to the loss of vision!